petterpanpan/my/my/2019-10-25-apachecon-eu-opensource-design-usability-workshop.md

 What you need to bring: you must arrive with a chosen software project as your case study and bring a pen.

 ### How do I register?
-[Register now](https://aceu19.apachecon.com/open-source-design-workshop) and save your spot.
+https://aceu19.apachecon.com/open-source-design-workshop and save your spot.

 In order to register we require a deposit of €10 which will be refunded onsite.